timonkrebs/MemoizR/README.md

 - Also from various other sources, VHDL for synchronization, ReactiveX (https://reactivex.io/), structured concurrency (https://github.com/StephenCleary/StructuredConcurrency, https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/) and many more.
 - Special thanks to @mfp22 for the idea of signal operators, which got me started with this library.

-## Similarities to ReactiveX Dataflow and Advantages of MemoizR
+## Similarities and Advantages of MemoizR to ReactiveX and Dataflow

-MemoizR shares some similarities with the Dataflow library in terms of handling concurrency and managing data flows.
+MemoizR shares some similarities with the [Dataflow (Task Parallel Library)](https://learn.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) library in terms of handling concurrency and managing data flows.
 However, MemoizR offers several advantages, such as implicit Join and LinkTo, which make it a powerful choice for managing concurrent operations and reactive data flows.
+One notable distinction between MemoizR and [ReactiveX](https://github.com/dotnet/reactive) lies in their subscription handling.
+In ReactiveX, it's common to manage subscriptions explicitly, keeping track of when to subscribe and unsubscribe from observable sequences.
+This can introduce complexities and potential resource leaks.

+### Implicit Subscription Handling
+There are no explicit subscriptions to manage.
+Instead, MemoizR's dependencies are automatically tracked and synchronized based on your code's structure.
+When you define dependencies between signals, memos, and reactions, MemoizR handles the subscription and synchronization behind the scenes.
+This implicit subscription handling simplifies your code and reduces the risk of subscription-related issues.

 ### Dataflow Paradigm